-(a).
-During the period leading up to the FIFA World Cup 2022TM, Qatar went through major construction projects however, post the FIFA World Cup 2022, the market may witness a consolidation phase.

-(b) A recent change in the legislation to allow for up to 100% foreign ownership in banks in Qatar could potentially interest foreign banks to invest in or acquire local banks in Qatar.
-There is keen interest by foreign financial institutions to establish some presence in Qatar

-(c) The easing of the ongoing political issues are likely to have positive effects on investment and activities in the region generally.
+- During the period leading up to the FIFA World Cup 2022, Qatar has gone through major construction projects however, post FIFA World Cup 2022, the market may witness a consolidation phase. - A recent change in the legislation to allow for up to 100% foreign ownership in banks in Qatar could potentially interest foreign banks to invest in or acquire local banks in Qatar. - c.
+The easing of the ongoing political issues are likely to have effects on investment and activities in the region generally.